circonus-labs/terraform-provider-circonus/website/docs/r/graph.html.markdown

 * `description` - (Optional) Description of what the graph is for.

+* `guide` - (Optional) A list of guide lines to draw on the graph.
+See below for options.

 * `graph_style` - (Optional) How the graph should be rendered.
 Valid options are `area` or `line` (default).